-BECHER BAY– Salmon fishing was EXCELLENT in East Sooke.
-There are still lots of pink salmon but not as many as last week.
-The pinks are spread throughout the entire area so you don’t have to search very far to find them.
+BECHER BAY– Salmon fishing was VERY GOOD in East Sooke.
+There are lots of pink salmon and boats are getting limit catches.
+The pinks are throughout the entire area so you don’t have to search very far to find them.
 The best fishing has been on the flood tide in the tide rips and tide lines.
-The spring salmon fishing has really picked up.
-The Trap shack area was especially good to anglers on over the week.
-The best fishing there has been in tight to shore in 100 feet of water or less and between 40 – 70 feet on the downrigger but a big spring could show up anywhere or at anytime.
-Most springs were running from 10 to 25 lbs in size with the occasional 30 lber being caught.
-Anchovies were the most productive bait for the springs and No Bananas and Halloween Candy were productive teaser heads.
+The spring salmon fishing is pretty steady inside the bay.
+The best fishing there has been in tight to shore in 100 feet of water and between 40 – 70 feet on the downrigger.
+Anglers are also catching some springs between the Trap Shack and Beechey Head but a big spring could show up anywhere.
+Most springs were running from 15 to 25 lbs in size with a 31 lb spring the largest on the weekend.
+Anchovies were the most productive bait for the big springs and No Bananas and Halloween Candy were productive teaser heads.
 However, spoons and plastic baits have been popular due to anglers switching to artificial baits because of the amount of bait needed to weed through all of the pinks!
 The Glow/Green Stripe hootchy has been effective for springs this past week.
-Spoons, such as the G-Force and Skinny G, in the Bon Chovy or Irish Cream colours were effective.
-For flashers, the Lemon Lime, Super Betsey and the Purple Onion have been good.
+Spoons, in 3 or 4 inch size such as G-Force in the Outfitter or Trap Shack colours were effective.
+For flashers, the Lemon Lime, Betsey and the Purple Onion have been good.

 PEDDER BAY – Salmon fishing was EXCELLENT this week.
-Limits of pink salmon, some nice springs, a few hatchery coho and some catch and release wild coho and sockeyes were reported by Pedder Bay Marina.
-There were lots of springs in the area, especially in the bay, it was good in shallow water between the Deep Hole and the blasting sign near Race Passage and over towards William Head.
-Springs as large as 30+ lbs were caught but most springs were in the teens and low twenties.
-Rob Alcock picked up a nice 30+ lb spring on a Gibbs/Delta Skinny G spoon this past week.
+Limits of pink salmon, some nice springs, a few hatchery coho and some catch and release sockeye were reported at Pedder Bay Marina.
+Pedder Bay itself was the prime location to catch a nice spring, especially in shallow and near the Deep Hole.
 All of the pink salmon has kept the rental boat fleet very busy and there are usually waits at peak times.
 It’s a great place to take the family for lots of action.
-Anglers jigging in the bay were also catching springs using the 8 oz and 6 oz Gibbs/Delta Jumbo Anchovy jigging lure.
-Anchovy was the most productive bait when trolling for springs with Glow Green and Bloody Nose being top choices in teaser heads Spoons, such as the G-Force and Skinny G, in the Bon Chovy or Irish Cream colours were effective Flashers that remain popular include Super Betsey, Lemon-Lime and Purple Onion.
+Anglers jigging inside of the bay were also catching springs and the Mac Fish and Gibbs Minnows were productive jigging lures.
+Anchovy was the most productive bait when trolling for springs with Halloween Candy and Bloody Nose being top choices in teaser heads.
+G-force spoons with both glow and green have been working as well and are getting more popular due to all of the pinks eating up bait.
+Flashers that remain popular include the Madi, Betsey, Lemon-Lime and the Purple Onion.

-OAK BAY – Salmon fishing was GOOD this past week.
-There were lots of springs caught but it was spotty at times..
-Most salmon caught were when fishing lures right on the bottom (60-110 ft) on the Flats and by the Gap.
-The fish were hitting needlefish spoon and squirts.
-Anglers also caught fish jigging right on the bottom.
-G-force and Skinny G spoons in No Bananas and Outfitter colours worked just fine.
-Coho Killers in Gold Nugget and Green Splatterback have been pretty productive too.
-The best flasher have been the Gibbs Lemon Lime and the Bon Chovy.
+OAK BAY – Salmon fishing was SPOTTY this past week.
+There were springs caught but fewer fish that during the previous week.
+Most salmon caught were when fishing lures right on the bottom (60-120 ft) on the flats.
+The fish were hitting needlefish spoons as needlefish are the predominant in the area.
+Anglers also caught fish using G-force spoons in 3 -3.5 in No Bananas and Outfitter colours.
+Anglers that were jigging reported catching springs as well.
+Coho Killers in Gold Nugget and Green Splatterback have been pretty productive.
+The best flasher has been the Gibbs Lemon Lime and the Bon Chovy.

-SIDNEY– Salmon fishing was EXCELLENT near Sidney.
-The pink salmon have been close to Pender Bluffs and most boats are getting limits there..
-The springs are also showing up there in good numbers and they have been hitting Electric Chair hootchies trolled between 50 – 60 feet on the downrigger. first Many anglers are fishing using anchovies in Bloody Nose and UV Green teaser heads.
-Squirts have been out-producing hootchies and the hot patterns for springs now are Orange/Black/White, Purple Haze and Electric Chair.
+SIDNEY– Salmon fishing was VERY GOOD near Sidney.
+The pink salmon have been running off of the Pender Bluffs and lots of boats are getting limits there.
+A few chinooks were brought in over the past week but not too many.
+The springs have been shallow, at 30 to 50 feet and in shallow water, first thing in the morning.
+Many anglers are fishing using anchovies in Bloody Nose and UV Green teaser heads.
+Squirts have been out-producing hootchies and the hot patterns for springs now are Purple Haze, J-79 and Electric Chair.
 Coho Killer spoons have also been working well, especially in double glow and Gold Nugget.

 Please send photos (in jpeg format) and descriptions of your notable catch to our email firstname.lastname@example.org

 TROUT – Trout fishing was GOOD on most lakes in the South Island area this past week.
 Bank anglers are catching trout on Powerbait, Gulp Eggs, or worms while fishing from shore and right on the bottom.
 Orange Garlic and Pink Garlic have been good choices recently for Powerbait.
 Fly anglers are fishing Pumpkinheads, Wooly Buggers, Leeches and Micro Leech patterns on full sink fly lines.
 Trollers have been doing well with Gibbs Gang Trolls and Gibbs Wedding Bands.
 Other good trolling lures are the Apex Trout Killers in rainbow, green or black and white patterns.
 Flatfish and/or Kwikfish have also been effective in sizes 5 to 7 in Frog, Black with Silver Flake or Rainbow Pattern.
-Chris Findlow caught a 4 lb 5 oz rainbow trout at Elk Lake while fishing green Powerbait Eggs on the highway side of the lake.Chris is now #2 on the Trout Leaderboard.
+The biggest trout this year have come from Langford Lake.

 BASS – Bass fishing is EXCELLENT.
 At this time of year most of the bass are in the shallows.
 During the day, soft plastics rigged Carolina style work well and crank baits can work well too.
 Soft plastics rigged “Carolina Style “is also a good choice when fishing drop offs and docks.
 The most productive colors in 4” Yum baits are Smoke or Pumpkinseed.
 Langford Lake, Shawnigan Lake, Prospect Lake and Elk and Beaver Lakes are the best local bass lakes.
 St. Mary’s Lake on Salt Spring Island is also a great lake for bass fishing.